stfc/PSyclone/doc/developers.rst

 Parsing Algorithm Code
 ======================

 The first thing PSyclone typically does is parse an input file.
-The code to do this is found in `parse/algorithm.py`.
+This input file is expected to contain Fortran source code conforming to the particular API in question.
+For the `nemo` API this is standard code, for the other API's this is algorithm code (conforming to the PSyKAl separation of concerns).
+The PSyclone code to do this is found in `parse/algorithm.py`.

 An input file can be parsed via the `parse` function or via an instance of the `Parser` class.
 In practice the `parse` function